 - Make sure you’re up to date via Settings > System > Advanced > System Update, then tap Check for Update.
 Open up the Play Store app, tap the Three Horizontal Lines at the top left, then tap My Apps & Games > Update All.

 It can be tricky to get the hang of Motion Sense gestures.
 Still, if you’re having excessive issues, you might be experiencing some of the problems reported by other users, as discussed in the XDA Developers forum.
 It’s also important to note that Motion Sense doesn’t work everywhere — it’s currently only available in the U.S., Canada, Singapore, Australia, Taiwan, and most of Europe.

 - Start by going to Settings > System > Motion Sense and make sure that it’s toggled on.
 You can tap on the individual options in here to see an animation that shows precisely what gesture to use.
 Assuming it’s already on, toggle it off and on again, then retry.

 - Restart your Pixel 4 or 4 XL by holding down the Power button then tapping Restart.

 - If you have a case or screen protector on your Pixel 4 or Pixel 4 XL, remove it and test the gestures again.

 Annoyance: Smooth display isn’t on all the time

-- While you wait for an update that might open up more options or change the behavior, you can force the Pixel 4 display to run at 90Hz all the time.
-Go to Settings > About phone and tap the Build number at the bottom seven times to unlock Developer options.
-Now go to Settings > System > Developer options and there’s an option in there labeled Force 90 Hz refresh rate.
-Tap on it and then toggle it on, but be warned, it will drain your battery faster.
+- Until a software update that eliminates the problem or gives you more options is released, you can use this workaround to force the Pixel 4 display to run at 90Hz all the time.
+Go to Settings > About Phone and tap the Build Number at the bottom seven times to unlock Developer options.
+Now, go to Settings > System > Developer Options, find the option labeled Smooth Display.
+Tap on it and toggle it on — but be warned, it will drain your battery quickly.

 - Common Google Pixel 3 problems and how to fix them